Relief for Chronic Joint Pain Report:

 - Nerve receptor activation

-Trigenics retains the way the nervous system controls muscles associated with a joint.
+Trigenics® looks like massage therapy combined with exercise, however, it is not massage.
+It is a powerful functional neurologic treatment that retrains the way the nervous system controls muscles associated with a joint.
 Often, it can reduce pain, improve motion, and restore strength and stability.
 For many of our patients, the results are immediate and dramatic.
-First, it’s important to understand the underlying reason a patient may need Trigenics.

-Thank you for taking time to learn about your treatment options.
-If you are suffering from persistent knee, hip, shoulder, wrist or other joint pain, call us at 425 774-2411 and schedule a free consultation.
-We will evaluate your condition and let you know whether or not you are a candidate for our safe, effective, non-surgical, prescription drug free treatment.
-Your consultation is free of charge and could dramatically improve the quality of your life.
+Thank you for taking time to learn about our treatment approach.
+If you are suffering from persistent knee, hip, shoulder, wrist, or other joint pain, call us at 425 774-2411 and schedule a complimentary consultation.
+We will evaluate your condition and let you know whether or not you are a candidate for our safe, effective treatment.
+Your consultation is free of charge and could be the first step to dramatically improving the quality of your life.
 We look forward to helping you find a solution for your chronic joint pain.